-I give permission for my son/daughter,to participate in a ì Full Name (please print) shadowing experience at Bon Secours I release Bon Sec ours Facility Name from all claims that may arise out of this observational experience e.
-I Facility Name understand this is an observational experience only and no patient care will be given by my son/daughter.
-My signature authorizes Bon Secours to Facility Name act in an emergency, pending care in case of illness/injury. act in all emergency, pending care in case of finiess, figury.
-During the shadowing experience I give consent for: 1.
+I give permission for my son/daughter, to participate in a job Full Name (please print) shadowing experience at Bon Secours I release Bon Secours Facility Name from all claims that may arise out of this obs servational experience.
+I Facility Name understand this is an observational experience only and no patient care w vill be given by my son/daughter.
+My signature authorizes Bon Secours to lity Name act in an emergency, pending care in case of illness/injury.
+During the chederwing amonioned I give consent for During the shadowing experience I give consent for: 1.
 Treatment deemed necessary by the following physicians: a.
-DoctorPhone Number - b.
-DentistPhone Number - 2.
-Treatment of the minor observer at a Bon Secours location, if the above physicians cann reached. ot be Parent/Guardian Name (print) Date: I,(student name), agree to behave in a responsible and professional manner during my observation experience at Bon Secours (facility name I understand that I am an observer only and will not be permitted to render care of any kind. e).
+Doctor Phone Number b.
+Dentist Phone Number 2.
+Treatment of the minor observer at a Bon Secours location, if the a reached. bove physicians cannot be Parent/Guardian Name (print) Date: I,(student), agree to behave in a responsible and during my observation experience at Bon Secours I to observer only and will not be permitted to render care of any kind.
 Student Signature: Date: Parent/Guardian Signature: Date: